yoshrote/wsgid/doc/sphinx/source/installing.rst

 Pip
 ***

-wsgid is registered on Python package index under the name wsgidm2 (the name wsgid was already taken), so you can install it running the following command:
+wsgid is registered on Python package index under the name wsgidm2 (the name wsgid was already taken), so you can install it by running the following command:

     $ sudo pip install wsgidm2